YahiaAngelo/BlackPearl/README.md

 * [Android-Iconics](https://github.com/mikepenz/Android-Iconics) - Android-Iconics - Use any icon font, or vector (.svg) as drawable in your application.
 * [glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling.

-And of course Dillinger itself is open source with a [public repository](https://github.com/YahiaAngelo/BlackPearl) on GitHub.
+And of course BlackPearl itself is open source with a [public repository](https://github.com/YahiaAngelo/BlackPearl) on GitHub.

 ### Want to build your BlackPearl app?